-Welcome to our Cantheist home page.
+Welcome to the Cantheist home page

-The role of “Cannamaste”
+The ceremonial role of Cannamaste

 The Sacramental Practice: Simply touch your left hand to your heart, inhale the smoke or vapor, look into the eyes of the person on your right and say the word, “Cannamaste,” [Cán-um-ahs-tay], pass the sacrament from your right hand to theirs.
 If they reply “Cannamaste,” it signifies that they accept cannabis as a sacrament, as well.
 This continues from person to person until the circle is completed.

 After that, during ceremonies, congregants continue this practice until the first sacrament is consumed and repeat it at the end for the final sacrament.
 People who choose to pass on a round simply say “Cannamaste” to the person who passes to them, holds it while inhaling one deep breath, then passes it to the next person and saying “Cannamaste.”